navapbc/template-application-rails/docs/app-rails/application-security.md

 Application security is a top priority for technology application development, which is why the Rails framework's security helper methods and countermeasures help speed up secure application delivery.
 However, the framework isn't useful by itself; its helper methods and configurations only work if they are used properly.

 Areas that require improvement are marked with `@TODO` and describe a security implementation.
-They should be accompanied by a comment in the codebase referencing the action needed, like `# **@TODO:** sanitize input to protect against SQL injection`.

 This document uses the Rails Guide to [Securing Rails Applications](https://guides.rubyonrails.org/security.html) to audit this project's Rails security best practices.
 This is meant to be a living document and should be updated as additional security tools and configurations are implemented, as well as when new vulnerabilities are discovered or introduced.